markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 proper way of saying this is that each row is an _instance_ of a record type, where that record type defines the fields that all of the instances (rows) have.
-So the record defines the structure, the record _instances_ defines specific rows, where each row provides a value for each field/member of the record.
+So the record defines the structure, the record _instances_ define specific rows, where each row provides a value for each field/member of the record.

 > ![](../plus.png) We have come across the notion of an instance before,